vishalv22/Python/Python/chapter 1/readme.md

 #Output: SyntaxError: invalid syntax
 ```

-2. The remainder of your variable name may consist of letters, numbers and underscores
+2. The remainder of your variable name may consist of letters, numbers and underscores.

 ```bash
 has_0_in_it = "still valid"